zzzprojects/Eval-Expression.NET/docs2/pages/documentations/linq-dynamic.md

 ## Description
 Extend the IEnumerable&lt;T&gt; and IQueryable&lt;T&gt; interface with methods to use LINQ with dynamic expressions.

-LINQ (Language Integrated Query) has been introduced in .NET 3.5 and since has been one of the most used features.
-ORM like Entity Framework takes advantage from this feature and allow you to write type-safe queries.
+Since LINQ (Language Integrated Query) has been introduced in .NET 3.5, it has been one of the most used feature.
+ORM like Entity Framework takes advantage of this feature and allows you to write type-safe queries.

-The theory wants you only to use type-safe queries.
-However, the reality requires often you to write LINQ with dynamic query expressions.
+In theory, you should only use it to write type-safe queries.
+However, the reality often requires you to write LINQ with dynamic query expressions.

 ## LINQ Dynamic - Predicate
-You can use any LINQ method that support predicate with a dynamic C# expression :
+You can use any LINQ method that supports predicate with a dynamic C# expression :

 - Deferred
    - SkipWhile